 So I listened to some guru online and bought shoe lifters to increase my height up to 5.9 ft.
 I quickly realized this fakery was not natural and I felt ashamed of even trying.

 Plus I would have to buy new shoes to cover up the lifters.
 I warned this guy about the disadvantages and he nodded.
 So I hope he knows what is he doing and the shoe lifter will get him some hot ladies.

 My goals for March are following.
-Automate my crypto trading strategy, create an index funds and stock investing algo, replace jQuery with Vue.JS on Financia, add blogging feature on TheHustle and brainstorm my next MVP journey.
+Automate my crypto trading strategy, create an index fund and stock investing algo, replace jQuery with Vue.JS on Financia, add a blogging feature on TheHustle and brainstorm my next MVP journey.

 That would be it.
 Thank you so much for following me on this journey and see you in the next report.